 Pharmaceutical Interview Questions and answers for Freshers

-Answer: Tablet is a solid dosage form.
-The tablet contains active pharmaceutical ingredients with the excipients.
+Answer: A tablet is a solid dosage form.
+The tablet contains active pharmaceutical ingredients with excipients.

 Answer: Active Pharmaceutical Ingredient (API) is the primary and essential ingredient in any drug formulation.
 It is a biologically active component liable for the drug effect.

-What’s excipient and provides any two examples with their use?
+Q. What’s the excipient and provide any two examples with their use?

-Answer: Excipient is an inactive or inert component of the drug formulation, which helps improve the tablet characteristics.
+Answer: The excipient is an inactive or inert component of the drug formulation, which helps improve the tablet’s characteristics.
 Examples: Diluents.
 Diluents and lubricants are also used for enhancing the flow properties while compressing the tablet.

 Answer: Diluent- Mannitol, sorbitol, starch, lactose, sucrose, etc. Lubricants – Magnesium stearate, calcium stearate, stearic acid, etc.